biednick/drone/docs/README.md

 ### Design

-One of our few purely analog modules, this module features three of the simplest oscillators possible.
+One of my few purely analog modules, this module features three of the simplest oscillators possible.
 The transisistors and capacitors can be socketed, allowing you to experiment with different transistors and dial in the perfect frequency range.

 ### Buy